-I wish there was an easy answer to your question, but I¹m not sure there is.
-When I was kid growing up on my family¹s farm in Western Kansas, we were restricted, as a matter of US agricultural policy, to only producing wheat on a continuous basis.
+I wish there was an easy answer to your question, but I'm not sure there is.
+When I was kid growing up on my family's farm in western Kansas, we were restricted, as a matter of U.S. agricultural policy, to producing only wheat on a continuous basis.
 This created a number of management challenges.
 Specifically, we had some weed and disease issues that became a perpetual battle.
-I spent many long hours on tractor tilling the soil in order to manage weeds.
+I spent many long hours on a tractor, tilling the soil, in order to manage weeds.

-Today, as a matter of US agricultural policy, my father and brothers can and do plant a much more diverse rotation of crops largely in response to the prices they can receive for those crops.
+Today, as a matter of U.S. agricultural policy, my father and brothers can and do plant a much more diverse rotation of crops, largely in response to the prices they can receive for those crops.
 In other words, they produce to meet the market demand signals that come from consumers.
-They are no longer restricted to planting wheat, exclusively.
-While wheat is still an important crop on our farm, we plant soybeans, sorghum, corn, and sunflowers in a rotation that helps to control weed, insect and disease cycles.
-Without the weed and insect control benefits attributable to GM crops, I¹m not sure we would be planting this diverse rotation of crops where my family farms.
+They are no longer restricted to planting wheat exclusively.
+While wheat is still an important crop on our farm, we plant soybeans, sorghum, corn and sunflowers in a rotation that helps to control weed, insect and disease cycles.
+Without the weed- and insect-control benefits attributable to GM crops, I'm not sure we would be planting this diverse rotation of crops where my family farms.

-Back to my family's farm - we no longer till the soil to control weeds.
-And, we have been experimenting with cover crops as a way to improve soil quality.
-Roundup Ready crops have played an important role in allowing us to move toward “no-tillage” practices on our farm and there are studies that suggest the benefits of improved weed management with Roundup Ready crop systems has been the most important factor for most farmers.
-Minimizing tillage reduces soil erosion and improves water infiltration, and at the same time reduces greenhouse gas emissions.
+Back to my family's farm: we no longer till the soil to control weeds.
+And we have been experimenting with cover crops as a way to improve soil quality.
+Roundup Ready crops have played an important role in allowing us to move toward “no tillage” practices on our farm, and there are studies that suggest that the benefits of improved weed management with Roundup Ready crop systems have been the most important factor for most farmers.
+Minimizing tillage reduces soil erosion and improves water infiltration, and, at the same time, reduces greenhouse gas emissions.
 Less tillage leaves more crop residues on the undisturbed soil to sequester carbon dioxide and reduces emissions associated with fuel used to make tillage trips across a field.
 Studies have shown that biotech crops have reduced GHG emissions by 23 billion kilograms of CO2 equivalent emissions in 2011 alone.
 This is equal to removing the GHG emissions burden of 10 million cars from the road for one year.